-The founder of Shoe Aid, Gerald Bobga Fonkenmun, is originally from Cameroon, a central African country, and he has personally seen situations that arise because people don’t have shoes.
+The founder of Shoe Aid, Gerald Bobga Fonkenmun, is originally from Cameroon, a central African country, and he has personally seen situations that arise when people don’t have shoes.

 Gerald Bobga Fonkenmun, Founder and Director of the Shoe Aid Project.

 This experience led Fonkenmun to set up Shoe Aid in 2009.
-It collects shoes to send to people who need them in Africa and also trains local shoemakers.
+It collects shoes to send to people who need them in Africa as well as training local shoemakers.